auth0/docs/articles/quickstart/spa/vanillajs/interactive.md

 ::::checkpoint
 ::: checkpoint-default
-You should now be able to log in or sign up using a username and password.
+You should now be able to log in to your application.

 Run your application, and select the login button.
 Verify that:

+- you can log in or sign up using a username and password
+- your application redirects you to the [Auth0 Universal Login](https://auth0.com/universal-login) page
 - you are redirected to Auth0 for authentication
+- Auth0 successfully redirects back to your application after authentication
 - you do not receive any errors in the console related to Auth0
 :::